-It also started with a pair of Microlab speakers I bought from the electronics market in Tongzhou, which I passed on to the Music teacher who had nothing suitable in the music room when he got here.
+It all started with a pair of Microlab speakers I bought from the electronics market in Tongzhou, which I passed on to the Music teacher who had nothing suitable in the music room when he got here.
 There had been problems with the socket in the back, but that was probably from the weight of the cables pulling down on the splitter.
 Thirteen or fourteen years later, the speakers are still in service.

 I also bought a pair of Edifier R10s as satellite speakers for the laptop, which eventually started failing for some reason, although not as a consequence of heavy handling on my part.
 I bought a second pair, but eventually took both pairs to school where the cables to which the satellite speakers were attached eventually broke from fatigue.
 But both still get used in spite of their grubby, battered appearance.
 One currently still survives, but the other finally gave up the ghost.